Pebble minimization: the last theorems: Omitted proofs of

 We first justify that the construction of $\ov{\utrans}$ in \cref{ssec:minimize-blind} indeed reduces the recursion height of $\utrans$ by $1$.
 This statement was claimed on \cpageref{sta:k:blind}.

 \begin{claim} The machine $\ov{\utrans}$ described in \cref{ssec:minimize-blind} has recursion height $k{-}1$. \end{claim}

-\begin{proof} Recall that the recursion height corresponds to the number of nested \textbf{Call} instructions, plus $1$ (due to the \kl(BLIND){head}).
-We first show by (decreasing) induction on $1 \le \ell \le k$ that if $\trans$ is the root of a subtree of $\utrans$ whose recursion height is $1 \le \ell \le k$, then $\normalK{\trans}$ has recursion height $\ell$ as well.\\ Then, we show by (decreasing) induction on $1 \le \ell \le k$ that if $\trans$ is the root of a subtree of $\utrans$ whose recursion height is $\ell$, then $\simBlindK{\trans}$ has recursion height $\ell{-}1$.
+\begin{proof} Recall that the recursion height corresponds to the number of nested \textbf{Call} instructions, plus $1$ (for the \kl(BLIND){submachine} which is the \kl(BLIND){head}).
+We first show by (decreasing) induction on $1 \le \ell \le k$ that if $\trans$ is the \kl(BLIND){head} of a subtree of $\utrans$ whose recursion height is $1 \le \ell \le k$, then $\normalK{\trans}$ has recursion height $\ell$ as well.\\ Then, we show by (decreasing) induction on $1 \le \ell \le k$ that if $\trans$ is the \kl(BLIND){head} of a subtree of $\utrans$ whose recursion height is $\ell$, then $\simBlindK{\trans}$ has recursion height $\ell{-}1$.
 Indeed, the base case $\ell = 2$ is justified by \cref{line:2-way-blind} in \cref{algo:blind-minimization-simplify} (there are no calls since we inline all the computations).
-For $\ell > 2$ the function $\simBlindK{\trans}$ inlines $\normalK{\trans'}$ of recursion height $\ell{-}1$ and makes a recursive call to $\simBlindK{\trans'}$ whose height is $\ell{-}2$ by induction hypothesis.\\ The result follows since the \kl(BLIND){head} of $\utrans$ is the root of the tree describing $\utrans$, which has recursion height $k$ by definition of a \kl{blind $k$-pebble transducer}. \end{proof}
+For $\ell > 2$ the function $\simBlindK{\trans}$ inlines $\normalK{\trans'}$ of recursion height $\ell{-}1$ and makes a recursive call to $\simBlindK{\trans'}$ whose height is $\ell{-}2$ by induction hypothesis.\\ The result follows since the \kl(BLIND){head} of $\utrans$ has recursion height $k$ by definition of a \kl{blind $k$-pebble transducer}. \end{proof}

 Since we have justified in the main paper how each function of $\ov{\utrans}$ can be implemented by a \kl{two-way transducer}, then $\ov{\utrans}$ is indeed a \kl{blind $(k{-}1)$-pebble transducer}.
 Now, we justify a claim of \cpageref{sta:k:2}, that is used to show that the output in \cref{line:2-way-blind} of \cref{algo:blind-minimization-simplify} must be bounded.